petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-views/using-data-set-view-actions.md

 ---
 uuid: 91322da1-6e8d-4fa8-846c-0364ab665275
+taxonomy-category-names:
     - Development and Tooling
     - Data Sets
     - Liferay Self-Hosted
     - Liferay SaaS
 ---

 # Using Data Set View Actions

-Here are some use cases to exemplify how to use data set view actions and perform different tasks.
+Here are some examples for how to use data set view actions and perform different tasks.

 ## Use Case: Using Actions to Edit Documents